muhamuttaqien/data-structure-concept/README.md

 4. Class

 As a data structure that contains data fields, like a record, as well as various methods which operate on the contents of the record.
 In the context of OOP (object-oriented programming), records are known as plain old data structures to distinguish them from classes.

+You can refer to this link related to algorithm and data structure animations: https://visualgo.net/en